Michael Kelley and Darrell Curls are running for the 5th District at-Large city council seat.

 Crime

 “We control the budget, but not the department.
-That’s not a good workable proposition for the city or its residents,” Curls said.
+That’s not a good workable proposition for the city or its residents,” Curls added.
 “The city controls the fire department and has done so pretty well.
 I believe the city can also control the police department.”

 Infrastructure and City Services